 This area is where you can experience a gourmet meal smothered in truffles for a fraction of the price you would find in the states or anywhere in Europe.
 After all, this region is the heart of the truffle country.

 The highlight of our day was the town of Motovun.
 The real center of the truffle hunt.
 We were charmed by the town and its beautiful setting.
 Our special unexpected treat was the place we chose for lunch.
 Basing our decision on a quick search of local reviews, we chose the Konoba Mondo.
 It was just us and one other table with guests.

 We should have known it would be special when we saw a framed signed photo of Anthony Bourdain by our table.
 Little did we know what an experience was in store for us.

 It was the first week of the short white truffles season.
 Much greater of a delicacy than black truffles, it is a special event.
 We chose from the seasonal menu, with every course covered in fresh shaved white truffles.
-The pungent, heady, musky aroma of the white truffles and garlicky flavor will always transport us back to that rare, delicious treat.
-Our most vital sense is smell; after our journey into white truffles, we could not agree more.
+The intense, heady, musky aroma of the white truffles and garlicky flavor will always transport us back to that rare, delicious treat.
+Our most vital sense is smell; we could not agree more after our journey into white truffles.

 The Diamond of the Kitchen